febatech/febatech/README.md

-﻿# FEBA Technologies
+﻿# Kishan Reddy Challa

- These projects which were been published here are part of the Development Work which has been accomplished by the FEBA Technologies for POC Requirements.
+ These projects which were been published here are part of sample projects.